Michelle Yeoh and Jamie Lee Curtis with Hot Dogs for Fingers

 Moreover, the film’s supposed trauma-healing qualities feel quite underpowered due to the poor relational dynamics that form the basis of its “generational trauma.”
 Yeoh, as the mother and the film’s stabilizing center, is burdened with the quest for self-actualization as well as the need to patch things up with her husband and accept her daughter for who she is.
 At no point is the daughter given an opportunity to reflect on why she desires her mother’s approval of her lifestyle or why she isn’t willing to stop shouting and pouting and might actually improve her situation by speaking frankly with her parents about her desire to be understood.
 I struggled with the idea that my parents didn’t understand the one-of-a-kind person that I was and that I wasn’t going to conform to all their vicarious fantasies as much as the next person, but not being fully understood by your parents is not actually trauma, is it?
 That’s just life, man.
 Cultivating your own life path is sort of like a right of passage of being an actual adult who can think and act for themselves, but this film undermines that idea with its comfortable, evasive, art-as-therapy reconciliation, which includes an ill-fitting, mishandled reconnection of the husband and wife (which Kieran McLean dissects in his excellent review).

-Obviously, the film’s genre is fantasy, but it hangs its hat on its emotional authenticity—unfortunately, it turns out that’s fantasy as well, an infantilizing distortion of reality approaches the Big Questions with the hubris of a hamster trying to tackle Derrick Henry, that seems calibrated to affirm perpetual childhood and ignore the existence of real evils.
+Obviously, the film’s genre is fantasy, but it hangs its hat on its emotional authenticity—unfortunately, it turns out that’s fantasy as well, an infantilizing distortion of reality that approaches the Big Questions with the hubris of a hamster trying to tackle Derrick Henry, that seems calibrated to affirm perpetual childhood and ignore the existence of real evils.
 In the world of Everything Everywhere All at Once, no one is a sinner in need of redemption, they’re just misunderstood or traumatized.
 All desires are good and healthy.
 Being nice is the most important thing (not kind, as one rock says to another, but nice).
 Positive thinking will manifest solutions to life’s hardest problems.
 A few platitudes will heal all psychic wounds.
 Everything is meaningless, there is no right or wrong—unless you accept that supposed fact.
-Then you can make your own rules.
+Then you can make your own rules and morals.